stephanemora/azure-docs.fr-fr/articles/azure-vmware/public-ip-usage.md

 ## <a name="limitations"></a>Limites

-Vous pouvez avoir 100 adresses IP publiques par SDDC.
+Vous pouvez avoir 100 IP publiques par cloud privé.

 ## <a name="next-steps"></a>Étapes suivantes